glop102/RSSTorrentAutomator/README.md

 increment_global_var      | string | Will increment an integer variable in the parent global structure. post_processing_steps     |        | Switch to processing the step list in the varaible called post_processing_steps.
 (Be carefule of recursion) processing_steps_variable | string | Switch to processing the step list in the varaible name given as the argument.
-(Be carefule of recursion)
+(Be carefule of recursion) retrieve_torrent_name     |        | Gets the name of the torrent from the server and stores it in variable named "torrent_name" regex_parse               |string,string,string | Applies a regular expression to a variable and stores it in another variable.
+The order of arguments is (SourceVarName,RegularExpression,DestinationVarName), The source variable must exist, but the destination can be new.

 ### String Varaible Expansion